eScienceLab/eScienceLab.github.io/README.md

 ```

 You can recognize templates as using the `{{` or `{%` syntax.
 You should be more careful when editing
-these, usually by running your own Jekyll locally.
+these, e.g. by testing with your own Jekyll locally and check the logs.

 In the example above, the properties are picked up from the headers of the
 files in the corresponding [_project](_project) folder.